 I learnt a lot, I laughed a little, and sometimes I got a little mad at the world for its continued mis-treatment of anyone who might be interested in someone of the same sex.
 But it is very clearly a text that wants to assist and therefore it doesn’t mince words or avoid uncomfortable issues – HIV infection, age of consent, M2F surgery – it’s all there.
 I don’t want to turn anyone off this book, but nor do I want to sugar-coat it for you.
 It’s funny to think that as a cis white straight (old!) woman, I am not anywhere in the target audience of ‘This Book is Gay’, but I am in a position where I can deny those who are, access.
 So, there’s something to think about.
 Sorry to get all deep on you.
 Moving on.

 I have read many LGTB* fiction books for a young adult audience, and Megan has asked me to include some recommendations for you.
 My pinterest page on this topic is here.
 Most of these books have LGTB teenagers as the main characters.
-There are many, many more where gays and lesbians are secondary or minor characters, and both representations are essential if we are to offer young adults diversity in fiction #diversityinya (there is a hashtag, and a website here, so it’s definitely a thing),
+There are many, many more where gays and lesbians are secondary or minor characters, and both representations are essential if we are to offer young adults diversity in fiction #diversityinya (there is a hashtag, and a website here),

 The Five Stages of Andrew Brawley by Shaun David Hutchinson Published January 2015 by Simon Pulse